asciidoctor/asciidoctor-bibtex/README.md

 and will fail to make a pdf.
 To prevent a2x treating a heading specially, place a section template name, such as [sect1], before it.

-The bibtex file is not correctly passed.
+The bibtex file is not correctly parsed.
 The format for entries is assumed to be:

     @TYPE{ref,